mansouryoussef286/react-nestjs-task/README.md

 <summary><h2>✨ Features</h2></summary>

 - Frontend in React with SPA routing
+	- responsive view for mobile and desktop
+ 	- added a nav bar to test integrations with an external library (chakra ui)
+  - with client side validations using (zod)
+  - adding protected pages in frontend
 - Backend in NestJS with REST API
-- MongoDB for user data persistence
 	- User authentication (JWT Bearer Auth)
   		- adding protected routes for authenticated users
-  - adding protected pages in frontend
+    	- short lived access tokens + long lived refresh tokens
 	- Logging using Winston with daily rotational files
 	- Rate limitting the api to avoid DOS attacks
 	- Hashing passwords for extra security using `bcryptjs`
+ 	- api validations
 	- CORS setup for development and production
+- MongoDB for user data persistence
 - Dockerized frontend, backend, and database for easier deployment or testing

 </details>